Quantum interferometric probe of neutron--hidden neutron oscillations: Numerical analysis

-\emph{ - Gaussian wave packet: - }Until now, we have considered monochromatic plane waves.
-In order to increase the signal, one may use a beam with a bandwidth of the order $\delta_B = 10 \%$.
-It corresponds to the typical spectrum used for small angle neutron scattering or reflectometry. $\delta_B$ can be defined by means of a velocity selector or a bandpass multilayer.
+\emph{ - Gaussian wave packet: - } Until now, we have considered monochromatic plane waves.
+In order to increase the signal statistics, one may use a beam with a broad bandwidth of the order $\delta_B = 10\% - 20\%$.
+This corresponds to the typical high-flux spectrum available for Very Cold Neutrons (VCNs) at advanced sources.
+The bandwidth $\delta_B$ can be defined by means of a velocity selector or a bandpass multilayer.
 We consider a Gaussian wave packet, which for mathematical convenience is defined by discrete momentum values $k_n = 2\pi n/a$.
 The details are given in Appendix C. The evolution of the wave packet follows straightforwardly from the plane wave analysis performed above.
+In the numerical analysis for the wave packet, we consider a central wavelength $\lambda_0 = 40\,\text{\AA}$, a spatial parameter $a = 16000\,\text{\AA}$, and the baseline parameters reported in Table \ref{table}.